Kelly’s Duck Stew

 2 tablespoons Louisiana Hot Sauce

-2 teaspoons red pepper (cayenne)
+2 teaspoons red pepper powder (cayenne)

 1 teaspoon crushed red pepper